dangkh/COMP4010-COMP5010--Spring25/Homework/Homework2/Readme.md

 # COMP4010/5120 Data Visualization - Homework 2 Question Set

 This assignment introduces you to a new type of plot called [ridgeline plot](https://www.data-to-viz.com/graph/ridgeline.html), and also require you to apply the skills you have learned so far in the course.
-We will be using fictional VinUni enrolment data, plus some Vietnam population data to construct a [population pyramid plot](https://education.nationalgeographic.org/resource/population-pyramid/).
+Suppose we have a fictional dataset of enrolment at VinUni from the year 2105 to 2125.
+We will be using this fictional enrolment data, plus some Vietnam population data to construct a [population pyramid plot](https://education.nationalgeographic.org/resource/population-pyramid/).

 # Submission requirements